Construction Projects and Transit Detours / Schedule Changes

 Washtenaw County Unified Planning Work Program

 The Washtenaw Area Transportation Study’s (WATS) and the Ann Arbor Transportation Authority’s (AATA) federally funded planning efforts are guided by the Washtenaw County Unified Planning Work Program.
-The UPWP is prepared in December and takes effect on July 1, 2013.
-WATS encourages the public to comment on the draft document which will be adopted at the January 16, 2013 Policy Committee meeting.
-Please provide comments by phone at 734-994-3127 ext.
-207 or send comments to firstname.lastname@example.org.
+The UPWP is prepared in December took effect July 1, 2013.
 Click for program.

 Complete Streets are designed and operated to allow all users of the transportation system, including bicyclists, public transportation vehicles and riders, freight and automobile traffic, and pedestrians of all ages and abilities to fully utilize the roadway.
 Complete Streets are context sensitive, allowing for bike lanes, automobile parking and pedestrian facilities in urban settings while recognizing the need for connected wide, paved shoulders in rural setting to accommodate both bicycles and farm equipment.